Ghada-Jaber/final-project/remote-pills/README.md

 Go to Authentication and enable authentication with email and password get the Firebase Credentials file (json file):
 From Firebase navigate to Project settings -> Service accounts -> Generate a new private key -> Generate Key. <br>
+Copy the example firebase credentials file and make the required configuration changes in the firebase_credentials file:
-Open the downloaded file and copy and paste it to the firebase credentials file (json file) in the project <br>
+    Run the command in the terminal: cp firebase_credentials-example.json firebase_credentials.json Open the downloaded file from firebase and copy and paste it to the firebase credentials file (json file) in the project <br>
 The file should look like: <br>
     <pre>
     {